appsecc0/docusaurus-site/mobsecdocs/docs/ssl-pinning-bypass/ssl-pinning.md

 SSL Pinning helps to create a secure environment for data communication between the client machine and the server.
 But would technically fail, if the host gets compromised.
-SSL pinning helps to safeguard the client system as well the server by preventing the traffic from being snooped, figuring out the API and revealing the security bugs.
+SSL pinning helps to safeguard the client system as well the server by preventing the traffic from being snooped, figuring out the API and revealing the security bugs..

 ### Ways to implement SSL Pinning.